How does she do it?

 It’s always spoken with a sort of awe that these women are still able to stand, to carry on, to breathe, to have such inner strength.
 They’ve faced dreadful circumstances, ones that we can’t imagine having to endure ourselves - and if we did, we’re fearful that we probably wouldn't survive.
 Maybe they’ve survived some sort of abuse, been diagnosed with an illness, lost of a dear friend or family member, or survived some other sort of tragedy.
 Yet these are often the women who go on to help others.
 They become the coaches, the motivational speakers, and the leaders we look up to.

 Growth Through Adversity

 Theirs is a strength that sometimes comes from simply going through the adversity.
 In fact, they are often just like us.
-They too probably thought they would die, probably even wanted to die at times, when faced with the tragic events unfolding before them.
+They also probably thought they wouldn't survive when faced with the tragic events unfolding before them.
 Somehow though, these women made it through the days, the hours, the minutes.
-When time had passed, and they found themselves still breathing on the other side of intense pain, they probably felt like a miracle had occurred.
+As time passed and they found themselves still breathing on the other side of intense pain, they probably felt like a miracle had occurred.

 The Meaning of my Painting "Roots"

 This growth is where I found the inspiration for my painting about strength.
 If you’ve followed my blog for a while, you know that some of my earlier paintings were of darker emotions.
 They portrayed a dark time in my journey and the insecure feelings that came from it.